DevHedronYT/GameDev/Godot-GameDev/Slippery/README.md

 # SlipperyTheGame
-This Game was made by me for the official So Bad It is Good Game Jam 2020 The archive contains all of the assets I used as well as the worlds BUT it does not contain the Builds as they were too big for the repository
+This Game was made by me for the official So Bad It is Good Game Jam 2020 This repository contains evrything I used

 I used the following open source assets: